Our Shareholders

 As individual institutions, Monash University and the University of Melbourne have differing, yet potentially highly complementary areas of expertise required for the early drug development process.
 This provides a compelling opportunity for BioCurate to be the catalyst to identify and leverage this combined expertise and build a strong pipeline of new drug targets with the potential to make a significant impact both medically and commercially.

-As a modern, global, research- intensive university, Monash creates positive change for present and future generations.
+As a modern, global, research-intensive university, Monash University creates positive change for present and future generations.

-Monash’s purpose is to meet the challenges of the age through excellent research and education for the benefit of national and international communities.
-The University advances new ideas and facilitates the adoption and commercialisation of new intellectual property by collaborating with other universities, governments, industry and not-for-profit organisations.
+The University’s purpose is to meet the challenges of the age – climate change, geopolitical security and thriving communities – through excellent research and education for the benefit of national and international communities.
+Its impact is fuelled by a commitment to innovation and enterprise through advancing new ideas and facilitating the adoption and commercialisation of new intellectual property, in collaboration with other universities, governments, industry and not-for-profit organisations.

 In the spirit of discovery, the University convenes experts from around the world to tackle complex problems in innovative ways with investigator-led, interdisciplinary collaboration central to our purpose as a comprehensive research organisation.
 The University works with industry partners and specialist research institutes to address the major challenges that exist in the world.

-Victoria is one of the world’s leading health technology hubs, including the medical technology, biotechnology and pharmaceutical industry segments, which is supported by its globally- recognised medical research institutes, teaching hospitals and universities.
+Victoria is home to one of the world’s leading health technology hubs, including the medical technology, biotechnology and pharmaceutical industry sectors, supported by its globally recognised medical research institutes, teaching hospitals and universities.
+It is a preferred location for many international organisations including CSL, Moderna, BioNTech, Illumina, Telix Pharmaceuticals and Pfizer.

-Victoria is a key generator of new ideas contributing to drug discovery and development, and to the global pipeline of new drugs.
-Built on world- class research, a vibrant commercial biotech sector, key R&D infrastructure and manufacturing expertise, Victoria is currently home to 82 ASX-listed health technology companies, with a combined market capitalisation of over $170 billion.
-More than 22 pharmaceutical manufacturers are located here and a growing range of specialised service providers are working to produce a variety of products for international markets using advanced manufacturing technologies.
-In 2022, Victoria’s pharmaceutical products exports accounted for more than $2 billion, making it one of Victoria’s highest-value manufactured export product.
+Victoria is a key generator of new innovative therapeutics built on world class research, a vibrant commercial biotech sector, significant R&D infrastructure, services and manufacturing expertise.
+Victoria is currently home to 81 ASX-listed health technology companies, with a combined market capitalisation of over $172 billion.
+More than 22 pharmaceutical manufacturers are located in Victoria as well as a growing range of specialised service providers, all working to produce a variety of products for international markets using advanced manufacturing technologies.